secretfader/secretfader/README.md

 ## Offline :sunrise_over_mountains: :biking_man:

-When I'm not working, I enjoy a number of outdoor sports, not the least of which is [riding my Catrike Trail recumbent tricycle][cycling], running, and taking hikes in the beautiful Rocky Mountains with my family.
+When I'm not working, I enjoy a number of outdoor sports, not the least of which is [riding my Catrike Trail recumbent tricycle][cycling], [running](https://www.instagram.com/p/CmEu7YjuGpx/), or on a hike in the beautiful Rocky Mountains with my family.

 ### Have a question? :mag: